Volscente/cheat_sheets/machine_learning/recommendation_systems/recommendation_systems_docs.md

 ### Content-based Filtering
 This recommender uses the information about the product in order to recommend it to the user.
 For example, recommending the most rated film among a category that a specific user likes.
 This recommendation is based on the product information (most rated) and then it is personalised on the specific user preferences (category that they like).

+This approach does not take into account the information coming from other users.
+This heavily relies on how you construct the features representing that item.

 ### Collaborative Filtering
 It learns about similarity between items and users, in order to recommend the most appropriate element.
 It practice, it recommends an item to a user that other similar users liked.
 That's why it is *"Collaborative"*, because it uses information from other similar users in order to construct the recommendation.
 It is thus based on *"Interactions"* of the users.

+This approach is independent from the features used to represent an item, leading to less engineering effort in such a direction.
+It involves heavy matric factorization, which does not rely on any previously constructed features.

+### Knowledge-based
+They are based about the knowledge about the users, items and recommendation criteria.
+It is used in situation when there are not much previous interaction with certain items.
+For example, while selling high value houses: you would not have much previous or similar data about that.
+That's why the user is asked for specific preferences.